 This course will have three instances of evaluation.
-Students will be evaluated based on their participation in class, three short (two pages) essays, and a final paper (3000-4000 words long, singled space).
+Students will be evaluated based on their participation in class, one presentation, and a final paper (6000-8000 words long, single spaced).
 The characteristics of each instance of evaluation are explained below.

 - 1. Participation: Students are expected to come to class with the readings completed and prepared for discussion.
-Absence will adversely affect your participation grade.
-Participation in class discussions will be evaluated in terms of quality and quantity.
-Participation will represent 30% of the final grade. - 2.
-Short essays: Each student must write three brief essays (two pages, single-spaced, Times New Roman).
-Essays will address a normative problem selected by each student.
-More information about the format of the essay will be provided in class.
-The deadlines for submission of short essays are: first (Tuesday, 02/06), second (Tuesday 03/19) and (Tuesday 04/09).
-Note: short essays cannot be submitted beyond these deadlines.
-They will represent 45 % of the final grade (15 % each) - 3.
-Final paper: The final paper will have to be 3000-4000 words long (single spaced, times new Roman 12 or equivalent).
+This is a graduate seminar course in which each student must participate actively.
+Absence will adversely affect your participation evaluation.
+On February 29, I will provide each student with a midterm participation grade including comments about their performance in class.
+Participation will represent 40% of the final grade. - 2.
+Class presentations: Each student is expected to orally present an advance of his/her research paper, simulating a professional conference presentation.
+To ensure a comprehensive evaluation, students are required to share with all the class a written advance of their presentation text at least 24 hours before their scheduled presentation.
+My evaluation will consider both the written submission and the oral presentation.
+Presentations will represent 30 % of the final grade and will take place on Tuesday, March 12, 2024. - 3.
+Final paper: The final paper should be 6000-8000 words long (single spaced, times new Roman 12 or equivalent).
 The academic paper should analyze one of the normative problems discussed in class, identify alternatives views to address that problem, and evaluate potential solutions.
 Further details of how to write this assignment will be given to you in class and on the course website.
-This item will represent the 25 % of the final grade.
-Final paper is due on Friday 12/09
+This item will represent the 30 % of the final grade.
+Final paper is due on Friday 04/26